Donovan Wisse

-Donovan Wisse (born February 21, 1997) is a Surinamese-Dutch kickboxer currently signed with Glory, where he is the incumbent Glory Middleweight Champion.
+Donovan Wisse (born February 21, 1997) is a Surinamese-Dutch kickboxer currently signed with Glory, where he is the former Glory Middleweight Champion.

-He is ranked as the best middleweight in the world by Combat Press as of September 2022, and best by Beyond Kickboxing as of October 2022.
-He is also ranked the #5 pound-for-pound kickboxer in the world by Beyond Kickboxing, and the #9 pound-for-pound kickboxer in the world by Combat Press.
+He is ranked as the best middleweight in the world by Combat Press as of April 2026, and #2 by Beyond Kickboxing as of June 2026.
+He is also ranked the #6 pound-for-pound kickboxer in the world by Beyond Kickboxing, and the #10 pound-for-pound kickboxer in the world by Combat Press.
 He's been ranked in the Combat Press top ten since June 2019.

 Background

 Wisse was born and raised in Paramaribo, Suriname.
 He began training in boxing at the age of nine under his father, after which he switched to kickboxing.
 A year later, he joined the Simson Gym led by Angelo Simson, the cousin of Muay Thai world champion Rayen Simson, where he trained for nine years.
 He then founded his own team, Team Wisse, and trains with coach Jervin Watson.
 He also occasionally trains in Wassenaar, the Netherlands at the gym Kickboxing Fearless owned by Dave Davis.